 of carnival.com, indicating the approximate amount of physical activity anticipated for the excursion, as well as which tours are wheelchair accessible.
 Carnival is not responsible for accessibility in its ports of call.
 Carnival has a wide variety of on board activities during every port stop should guests decide not to disembark.

-For transportation from the airport to the pier, Hydraulic Lift Transfer is available for guests with mobility impairments, if requested in advance.
-Standard transfer charges apply; there is no additional cost for the lift.
+For transportation from the airport to the cruise port, hydraulic lift transfer is available for guests with mobility impairments.
+This service must be requested in advance.
+Hydraulic lifts have a maximum weight limit of 600 pounds, including wheelchair/scooter and guest.
+Standard airport transfer charges apply; there is no additional cost for the lift.
 If you require this service, please let us know no later than 14 days prior to sailing.
-Hydraulic lifts have a maximum weight limit of 600 pounds, including wheelchair/scooter and guest.
+After booking your cruise, you can reserve your hydraulic lift transfer online, by accessing the Manage My Cruise page

 Each terminal has a limited supply of wheelchairs used to transport guests onto and off the ship, so we are unable to loan you our wheelchairs for the duration of the cruise.
 If you need wheelchair assistance for boarding the ship, please contact one of our representatives once you arrive at the cruise terminal.
 Assistance will be provided on a first-come, first-served basis.
 For assistance with debarkation, instructions on where to meet can be found in the Fun Times onboard newsletter distributed on the last evening of your cruise.